kef/hieos/src/xtest/test/scripts/testdata/11890/readme.txt

-Initialization for Registry testing
+Initialize XDS.a for Registry testing

-Two versions of the testplan are supplied, one coded for XDS.a and one for XDS.b.
-To use, rename one of them to testplan.xml and run with xdstest.
+This test data is suitable for Stored Query testing only.
+It uses Register.a to load metadata into the Registry.
+The Repository references are fake.